ananthu-aniraj/pdiscoformer/README.md

 [[`Arxiv`]](https://arxiv.org/abs/2407.04538)

 ## Introduction
 In our work, we explore computer vision methods that perform unsupervised part discovery.
 We introduce a novel method and training objective for this task using self-supervised vision transformers, achieving state-of-the-art results.
-Our model does some reasoning on the discovered parts to solve an image classification task, taking a step towards inherently interpretable models.
+Our model learns to discover consistent, discriminative parts that are useful for solving image classification tasks, taking a step towards inherently interpretable models.